COACHING AND CONSULTING

 Vet ideas for and marketability of a proposed book project.

-Guide you through the development and crafting of a nonfiction book proposal, and in some cases, do it for you (fees may vary).
+Guide you through the development and crafting of a nonfiction book proposal, and in some cases, write it for you (fees may vary).

 Teach you how to launch and promote your own book publicity tour through event planning, online blogs, radio/TV, social media, and soliciting reviews or news stories written about your books.

-Teach you how to get on TV and radio to talk about your book, and coach you on how to give a successful performance.
+Coach you how to get on TV and radio to talk about your book, as well as how to give a successful performance.